-The AD9650 is a dual, 16-bit, 25 MSPS/65 MSPS/80 MSPS/ 105 MSPS analog-to-digital converter (ADC) designed for digitizing high frequency, wide dynamic range signals with input frequencies of up to 300 MHz.
+The AD9258 is a dual, 14-bit, 80 MSPS/105 MSPS/125 MSPS analog-to-digital converter (ADC).
+The AD9258 is designed to support communications applications where high performance, combined with low cost, small size, and versatility, is desired.

 The dual ADC core features a multistage, differential pipelined architecture with integrated output error correction logic.
-Each ADC features wide bandwidth, differential sample-and-hold analog input amplifiers, and shared integrated voltage reference, which eases design considerations.
+Each ADC features wide bandwidth differential sample-and-hold analog input amplifiers that support a variety of user-selectable input ranges.
+An integrated voltage reference eases design considerations.
 A duty cycle stabilizer is provided to compensate for variations in the ADC clock duty cycle, allowing the converters to maintain excellent performance.

-The ADC output data can be routed directly to the two external 16-bit output ports or multiplexed on a single 16-bit bus.
+The ADC output data can be routed directly to the two external 14-bit output ports.
 These outputs can be set to either 1.8 V CMOS or LVDS.